maxtkc/mos-herb-site/index.md

 {% include figure.html image="/assets/images/webp/mo_has_a_mug.webp" caption="what an herbal consultation might look like" %}{: style="float: right; width: 50%"}

-Want to address the root imbalances that are leading to dysregulation in your body systems?
+Want to **address the root imbalances** that are leading to dysregulation in your body systems?

-I can partner with you to understand your body from an herbal perspective – one that integrates scientific research with traditional botanical uses – in order to promote long-term healing.
+I can partner with you to understand your body from an herbal perspective – one that integrates scientific research with traditional botanical uses – in order to promote **long-term healing**.

-While my practice centers gut health, I follow my clients' lead and we work on what is showing up.
+While **my practice centers gut health**, I follow my clients' lead and we work on what is showing up.
 I have experience supporting clients with:

 - diabetes
 - thyroid imbalances and fatigue